 Unified command-line option parsing and config management.

 The high-level interface.
-Given an application specspec
+Given an application specspec,

-parses the given command-line arguments args
+parses the given command-line arguments args into a config

-object, prepended to the existing object config
+object, prepended to the existing object config if given.

 Then runs the corresponding command (or sub-command) procedure

-from spec
+from spec.

 The app spec should be a list of the form: